-BACKGROUND: Food insecurity is a well-established determinant of sub-optimal self-reported antiretroviral therapy (ART) adherence, but few studies have investigated this association using objective adherence measures.
-Concentration of ART in hair is an objective and validated measure of drug adherence and exposure.
-We examined the association of food insecurity with levels of ART concentrations in hair among women living with HIV (WLHIV) in the United States (US).
-METHODS: We analyzed longitudinal data collected semi-annually from 2013- 2015 from the Women's Interagency HIV Study, a multi-site prospective cohort study of WLHIV and HIV-negative controls.
-Our sample comprised 1,944 person-visits from 677 WLHIV.
+Background.
+Food insecurity is a well-established determinant of suboptimal, self-reported antiretroviral therapy (ART) adherence, but few studies have investigated this association using objective adherence measures.
+We examined the association of food insecurity with levels of ART concentrations in hair among women living with human immunodeficiency virus (WLHIV) in the United States.
+Methods.
+We analyzed longitudinal data collected semiannually from 2013 through 2015 from the Women's Interagency HIV Study, a multisite, prospective, cohort study of WLHIV and controls not living with HIV.
+Our sample comprised 1944 person-visits from 677 WLHIV.
 Food insecurity was measured using the US Household Food Security Survey Module.
-ART concentrations in hair were measured using high performance liquid chromatography with mass spectrometry detection for regimens including darunavir, atazanavir, raltegravir or dolutegravir.
-We conducted multiple three-level linear regressions that accounted for repeated measures and the ART medication(s) taken at each visit, adjusting for sociodemographic and clinical characteristics.
-RESULTS: At baseline, 59% of participants were virally suppressed and 45% reported food insecurity.
-In the base multivariable model, each 3-point increase in food insecurity was associated with 0.94-fold lower ART concentration in hair (95% CI: 0.89, 0.99).
+ART concentrations in hair, an objective and validated measure of drug adherence and exposure, were measured using high-performance liquid chromatography with mass spectrometry detection for regimens that included darunavir, atazanavir, raltegravir, or dolutegravir.
+We conducted multiple 3-level linear regressions that accounted for repeated measures and the ART medication(s) taken at each visit, adjusting for sociodemographic and clinical characteristics.
+Results.
+At baseline, 67% of participants were virally suppressed and 35% reported food insecurity.
+In the base multivariable model, each 3-point increase in food insecurity was associated with 0.94-fold lower ART concentration in hair (95% confidence interval, 0.89 to 0.99).
 This effect remained unchanged after adjusting for self-reported adherence.
-CONCLUSIONS: Food insecurity was associated with lower ART concentrations in hair, suggesting that food insecurity may be associated with sub-optimal ART adherence and/or drug absorption.
-Interventions that aim to improve ART adherence among WLHIV should consider and address the role of food insecurity.
+Conclusions.
+Food insecurity was associated with lower ART concentrations in hair, suggesting that food insecurity may be associated with suboptimal ART adherence and/or drug absorption.
+Interventions seeking to improve ART adherence among WLHIV should consider and address the role of food insecurity.